Discover more via the

 The objective of this game is to dispose of your own cards in the quickest time possible.
 Judging by the machines that appear in this card game, I'd estimate it was produced in the late 40s (the Brabazon airliner first took to the skies on a test flight in September 1949).
 I've a few other card games that feature motoring, and I'll add a page all about this subject soon.
 After a request from a visitor to this page, I've scanned in the instructions for the SPEED game - they can be viewed here.

 On the front it shows a pair of speeding types on turn of the century motorcars, doing battle on rough country roads.
 Open up the board and a racing track is shown, as with the cover nicely illustrated.
 Depending on the 'square' that you land on, you either miss a turn (for instance if you have to climb a hill) or get an extra turn (if you hit 90 mph).
 Mid-way around the circuit there is a crossroads - if you cross it while another car is stopped there, you have a collision and have to begin the race again.
 Heady stuff indeed.
-Despite the condition not being brilliant, it must be 100 years old now and super-rare.
+Despite the condition not being brilliant, it must be 100 years old now and very rare.
+Photographs of the 1903 Gordon Bennett race, held in Ireland, may be seen on this page of the vintage gallery section.

 If you open up the board, there is a map of England with some of its towns and cities marked out, linked up with roads.
 I don't have the instructions so I'm not quite sure of the objectives to this game, one that is 'exciting, interesting and educative'.
 Not something that could be levelled at most computer games today!
 At various locations across the map are road signs, and red traffic lights.
 Land on these and you miss a go.
 But the player will gain an extra throw if you land on a green traffic light.
 If you land on a collision symbol, the cars must return to the nearest town for repairs.
 Whether there is a winner to this game, I'm not sure.
 It certainly would teach the locations of key English towns and cities, so I guess it does have educational merit.
 I think it must date to the 1940s.